SalahBkd/emsi-devops-1/0x02-shell_redirections/README.md

 2. **1-confused_smiley** :prints out a confused smiley "(Ôo)'.
 3. **2-hellofile** : prints out the content of /etc/passwd
 4. **3-twofiles** : prints out the content of /etc/passwd and /etc/hosts
+5. **4-lastlines** : prints out the last 10 line of /etc/passwd file